All About PCOS Skin Darkening, Acne, and Skin Tags

 Maintain a balanced diet.

 One of the best ways to get a handle on your PCOS skin issues is to first look at your diet.
-Eating a healthy diet isn’t just about losing weight especially not with PCOS!
-It’s about improving your symptoms in every category, including skin health.
+Eating a balanced diet isn’t just about losing weight, especially not with PCOS!
+Getting to a healthy weight and fueling your body properly can improve and even reverse your symptoms in every category, including skin health.

 Beyond the anti-inflammatory benefits, choosing healthier food options can lower your blood sugar and help your body develop insulin sensitivity.
 Remember, insulin resistance and hormone imbalances are linked, so usually when you fix one, the other naturally follows!

-You can learn more here about healthy eating with PCOS.
+You can learn more here about balanced eating with PCOS.
 But, you can also download The Cysterhood app, for delicious meal plans catered specifically to your PCOS body!
-It can be a game change for all of your symptoms, including your skin tags, acne, and hyperpigmentation!
+It can be a game changer for all of your symptoms, including your skin tags, acne, and hyperpigmentation!
 Here’s one of my favorites from The Cysterhood App, Crispy Coconut Chicken Tenders!

 balanced diet meal